-The Master of Arts in Career & Technical Education (CTE) offered by the Department of Technology is 100% online.
-This degree program is a good choice for those with a bachelor's degree who are interested in Career & Technical Education (CTE) (formerly Vocational Education).
+The Master of Arts in Career and Technical Education (CTE), offered by the Department of Technology, is 100 percent online.
+This degree program is a good choice for those with a bachelor's degree who are interested in Career and Technical Education (formerly known as Vocational Education).
 The degree is 30 credit hours, and no thesis is required.
 Courses are offered year round.
-The degree offers the following tracks:

-(for current directors of curriculum and professional development, curriculum managers, or individuals who aspire to attain such positions)
+For directors of curriculum and professional development, curriculum managers, or individuals who aspire to attain such positions.

 Department of Technology

 Copyright © 2017 Ball State University 2000 W. University Ave.
 Muncie, IN 47306